Sue Kullen

 Sue Kullen is an American politician from Maryland and a member of the Democratic Party.
-She served 2 terms in the Maryland House of Delegates, representing Maryland's District 27B in Calvert County.
+She served two terms in the Maryland House of Delegates, representing Maryland's District 27B in Calvert County.
 Kullen was originally appointed to the seat in 2004, and elected in 2006.
-She most recently served on the Health and Government Operations Committee and as President of the Women Legislators of Maryland, a nonpartisan committee of state legislators.
-In 2014, Kullen ran unsuccessfully for a seat in the Maryland House of Delegates in District 27C.
+She served on the Health and Government Operations Committee from 2004 to 2011 and as President of the Women Legislators of Maryland, a nonpartisan committee of state legislators, from 2009 to 2011.
+In 2014, Kullen ran unsuccessfully for a seat in the Maryland House of Delegates in District 27C, losing to incumbent Mark Fisher.